openhab/openhab-docs/features/items.md

 When you install a binding through PaperUI it will automatically create a .cfg file in `conf/services/` for the appropriate binding.
 Inside these files are a predefined set of variables which are required for the binding to operate.
 In many cases you will need to view and edit these to suit your system.
 These variables can hold ip addresses, API keys, user names, passwords etc. These are all in plain text, so be careful who you share these with if some data is sensitive.

-If you are using legacy openHAB 1.x ( or beta/custom bindings ), then these .jar files need to be placed in the `/addons/` folder.
-If configuration is required then you will need to create an `openhag.cfg` file in `/conf/services/` and paste the appropriate binding configuration into this.
+If you need to use legacy openHAB 1.x bindings then you need to enable this feature through the PaperUI menu by turning on `Include Legacy 1.x Bindings` found at `/configuration/services/configure extension management/`.
+After downloading the legacy .jar files, they need to be placed in the `/addons/` folder.
+If further configuration is required then you will need to create an `openhab.cfg` file in `/conf/services/` and paste the appropriate binding configuration into this.
+For all other native openHAB2 bindings, configuration is done through a `bindingname.cfg` file in the same location.

 ## Restore States
 When restarting your openHAB installation you may find there are times when your logs indicate some items are UNDEF.
 This is because, by default, item states are not persisted when openHAB restarts.
 To have your states persist across restarts you will need to install a [Persistence](http://docs.openhab.org/features/persistence.html) extension.